Application Dates

 DREAM DESIGN

 Since its founding in 1964, the National Playwrights Conference has developed over 700 plays—many of which have gone on to full production around the world.
 The O’Neill proudly develops work through a staged reading process born of the workshop model developed early in the organization’s history by the O’Neill’s founder, George C. White, and NPC’s inaugural artistic director, Lloyd Richards.
+From pioneers of 20th century playwriting like August Wilson, David Henry Hwang, and Wendy Wasserstein to some of today’s most influential and groundbreaking theatermakers—Jeremy O. Harris, Dominique Morisseau, and Martyna Majok—NPC playwrights have reimagined the American theater in fundamental ways.

 In November of 2022, Wendy C. Goldberg, Artistic Director of the National Playwrights Conference, stepped down from her post to pursue the many new exciting opportunities coming her way.
 Wendy was at the helm of NPC for 18 years, during which time she oversaw the development of nearly 150 plays by some of the most exciting writers of our time, among them Obie and MacArthur winner Samuel D. Hunter, Tony Nominee Jeremy O. Harris, Julia Cho, Beth Henley, Tony Award and MacArthur winner Dominique Morisseau, Obie Award winner Robert O’Hara, and Pulitzer Prize winner Quiara Alegría Hudes.